 No. Recommendation Novo Nordisk ́s approach 5.1.
 Identific ation of risks and openness in respect of additional information • 5.1.1 The Committee recommends that the board of directors based on the company's strategy and business model considers, for instance, the most significant strategic, business, accounting and liquidity risks.
 The company should in the management commentary give an account of these risks and the company's risk management.
 The Board of Directors considers and accounts for such risks in the management review in the Annual Report. • 5.1.2 The Committee recommends that the board of directors establishes a whistleblower scheme, giving the employees and other stakeholders the opportunity to report serious violations or suspicion thereof in an expedient and confidential manner, and that a procedure is in place for handling such whistleblower cases.
-The Board of Directors has established a whistleblowing scheme.
+The Board of Directors has established a whistleblowing scheme, which is anchored in the Audit Committee with at least quarterly updates on significant matters.